The Road Markers and Traffic Lights You’ll Encounter While Driving

 These are places where pedestrians can safely cross the road.

-When you see red, do a complete stop or else you may cause an accident or injury to anyone crossing the road.
+When you see red, make a complete stop or else you may cause an accident or injury to anyone crossing the road.

 Yellow also means stop.
-If you’re approaching an intersection and the traffic light switches to yellow, you must stop.
+If you are approaching an intersection and the traffic light switches to yellow, you must stop.
 However, in the event that you are not able to stop safely, proceed with caution.
-In situations when you are in the middle of the intersection when the light switched to yellow you are still slowed to proceed but do so with extreme caution.
+In situations when you are in the middle of the intersection when the light switches to yellow, you are allowed to proceed but do so with extreme caution.